deepskystacker/DSS/Installers/README.txt

 Only 64 bit versions of Windows 10 and later are supported in this release.

+Known problems:

+1. When registering a set of images with different exposure times, the progress dialogue restarts counting at 1 and the progress bar is reset to 0 for each different exposure.
+The estimated time for completion gets completely confused, and the progress bar reaches 100% a number of times.

+2. The progress dialogue Cancel button isn't always enabled.

 Changes since the last release:

 1. Upgrade CFITSIO library to 4.2.0